Pet Obsession, Franchising Boosts Pet Supplies Plus

 “My parents are 85.
 We had a dog when I was growing up that was tied in the backyard—now they have a poodle that sleeps in the bed with them,” Rowland said.

 As consumer spending in the pet industry hits an estimated $69 billion in 2017, Rowland anticipates strong growth in the future as the newest generations have a much stronger affinity for their pets.

 “Do I think it’s going to slow down?
 No,” Rowland said.
 “I think part of it is just how culturally dogs, or pets, have become part of our lives, and how much humanization of pets has happened.”

 As this “pet humanization” has ramped up, Pet Supplies Plus has clearly been a benefactor.
-Last month the company opened its 400th location, and Rowland says the company plans to hit 500 stores by mid-2018.
+Last month the company opened its 400th location, and Rowland said the company plans to hit 500 stores by mid-2018.

 As the company has ballooned from 260 locations in 2012, Rowland credits much of the company’s success to its strategy of becoming more franchised-focused in recent years.